-Pass-through withholding payments are payments required to be reported and paid by the pass-through entity on behalf of its nonresident partners, shareholders, and beneficiaries
+Pass-through withholding is the amount required to be reported and paid by the pass-through entity on behalf of its nonresident partners, shareholders, and beneficiaries withholding you receive on Schedules K-1-P and K-1-T as a partner, shareholder, or beneficiary of a pass-through entity.
+This amount will be reported on Form IL-1120.
+Line 60b.

-- who have not submitted Form IL-1000-E, Certificate of Exemption for Pass-through Withholding Payments, to the pass-through entity, and - who receive business and nonbusiness income from the pass-through entity.
+- who have not submitted Form IL-1000-E, Certificate of Exemption for Pass-through Withholding, to the pass-through entity, and - who receive business and nonbusiness income allocable to Illinois from the pass-through entity.